J4KU81409/master_thesis/master_thesis.md

 ## Pair Selection

-To form pairs, we follow a method that was used in the study of Hossein (2016) which combines the cointegration framework of Vidyamurthy (2004) and the sum of squared differences (SSD) in normalized prices.
+To form pairs, we follow a method that was used in the study of Hossein (2016) which combines the cointegration framework of Vidyamurthy (2004) and the sum of squared differences (SSD) in normalized prices (cumulative return indeces ?).
 Firstly, we rank all possible combinations of stocks in our universe based on the sum of squared differences of their normalized price time series, starting from the lowest value of SSD.
 The normalized price is calculated by dividing the whole time series by its first value, effectively scaling each stock to $1 at the beggining.

 Then, we go through these pairs and select those that pass the Engle-Granger two step method to establish cointegration relationship.
 First, we regress the price series of first stock $y_t$ of the pair on the price series of the other $x_t$, so called co-integrating regression (Engle-Granger, p.
 261),
 $$ y_t = \beta x_t + u_t$$